Legal steps to buy property in Spain

 The final step of the process is signing the contract of sale (escritura pública) which completes the legal process of buying a property in Spain.

-This step involves the notary, who is a public official that ensures that the transaction complies with the law.
-The notary verifies the identities of those involved, confirm the details of the property, and guarantees that all taxes have been paid.
+This step involves the notary, who is a public official who ensures that the transaction complies with the law.
+The notary verifies the identities of those involved, confirms the details of the property, and guarantees that all taxes have been paid.

 After these checks, the notary drafts the deed of sale which is then signed by both parties.
 However, you can give your lawyer Power of Attorney if you can’t be present at the signing of the deed of sale.
 This is the legal proof of the sale and marks the official transfer of ownership.